Disseminated Intravascular Coagulation (DIC)

 Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
 The increased clotting depletes the platelets and clotting factors needed to control bleeding, causing excessive bleeding.

 Disseminated intravascular coagulation (DIC) begins with excessive clotting.
 The excessive clotting is usually stimulated by a substance that enters the blood as part of a disease (such as an infection or certain cancers) or as a complication of childbirth, retention of a dead fetus, or surgery.
 People who have a severe head injury or who have tissue damage caused by shock, burns, frostbite, other injuries, or even a bite by a poisonous snake are also at risk.
-As the clotting factors and platelets are depleted, excessive bleeding occurs.
+As the clotting factors and platelets (cell fragments that circulate in the bloodstream and help blood clot) are depleted, excessive bleeding occurs.

 DIC that develops suddenly usually causes bleeding, which may be very severe.
 If the condition follows surgery or childbirth, bleeding may be uncontrollable.
 Bleeding may occur at the site of an intravenous injection or in the brain, digestive tract, skin, muscles, or cavities of the body.

 If DIC develops more slowly, as in people with cancer, then clots in veins are more common than bleeding.
 If clots form in veins (usually in the legs), the person may have swelling, redness, or pain in the area.
 However, sometimes no symptoms develop.
 A clot that forms in a vein may break free and travel (becoming an embolus) to the lungs.
 Clots in the lungs may make people short of breath.